Physician Assistant Studies Student Handbook

 Students are responsible for all materials covered during class regardless of the reason for their absence or lateness.

 If a student anticipates a future period in which they may be late to class, the student is obligated to provide a written request or email to the program chair and instructor for the anticipated lateness.
 The anticipated lateness will not be considered excused unless the student receives written or emailed permission from the course instructor or program chair.

 Lateness is both a disturbance to the class and discourteous to the instructor and classmates and should be avoided whenever possible.
 The Chair or his/her designee will be informed of the student's lateness, and a letter will be put in the student's file.

 In all circumstances, it is the student's responsibility to make up any work that was covered during his/her absence.
 A student who is late more than eight times during the three years of the program will be subject to probation and subsequent lateness may be reason for dismissal from the program.
 Individual faculty will report students that are late to the program office.
 Please refer to each individual syllabus for more detailed information on the consequences of lateness.

 Absenteeism or Tardiness for Examinations

-Should a student be late or absent on the day of any examination, the course instructor will decide upon the timing of and make-up format for that examination, if the student is eligible to do so.
-The student must submit a written explanation to the course instructor and chair within 24 hours whenever the student is absent from an examination.
+Should a student be late or absent on the day of any examination, the course instructor will decide upon the timing of and make-up format for that examination, if the student is eligible to take it.
+The student must submit a written (email) explanation to the course instructor and chair within 24 hours whenever the student is absent from an examination.

 Depending on the nature of the absence, it is at the discretion of the course instructor if the student will be allowed to take the examination.
 If a make-up examination is not administered, the student will receive a grade of "0" (zero) which will be averaged into the student's grade for that course.
 The instructor will include a note in the student's office file regarding this action.